jdstamp/mmer/README.md

   Biobank scale data.
 - Multimodal Input: Incorporates prior data from HDF5 files to improve power in detecting gene-by-gene interactions.
-- Optimize for Memory Constraints: Parameters like chunk size, number of random vectors, and number of blocks allow to optimize for low memory constraints or fast computation.
+- Optimize for Memory Constraints: Highly configurable block wise processing of the data allows to make the most of available resources.
+  See also [How To Optimize the Memory Requirements of MME](articles/tutorial-memory-optimization.html).
-- Parallelization: Utilizes OpenMP for efficient multi-threaded processing.
+- Parallelization: Utilizes OpenMP for multi-threaded processing.

 ## Installation